The Vackar VFO oscillator

 Set-up of the bias and feedback caps ratio changes the close-in phase noise.
 A wonderful nice sine wave output doesn't mean it is low phase noise oscillator.
 Calculate an T or PI type, five element low pass filter with 1dB ripple.
 Place is on the output.
 Cebyshev or Eliptic structure is fine.
 Don't forget the termination resistances.
 Think about the frequency plan and frequency dependency, and different types of pulling.
 The buffers are essential.

 The ceramic capacitors are manufactured with different Temperature Coefficients of Capacitance (K).

 It means, choosing the right combination of capacitors will get you zero thermal frequency shift.
 The cap combination you have to find out the hard way, by thermal measurement.
 Standart TEMPCO values for capacitors are Kc = +44(white), +33, -47, -125, -470, -750(purple), -1250 and whatever more.
 The resulting cap value is C = Co *(1 + deltaTemp*K*1e-6).
 The units are [pF, C or Kelvin].
 The tuning capacitors have mostly very negative Kc.
 Coils have "positive" Kc influence on the system.
-Decent present SMD manufacturers of capacitors make caps with different Kc.
+Decent present manufacturers of SMD capacitors make caps with different Kc.
 (AVX, Murata,..)
-Do you want to spend time calling around and dealing with ten weeks lead time?
+Do you want to spend time calling around and deal with ten weeks lead time?
 An old cap from an old TV tuner can help to solve your problem.
 The treasures are around you.